leodeslf/leaf/src/content/notes/ui/typography.md

 ## Legibility & Readability

-**Legibility** measures the ability to decipher something.
-In typography, legibility measures how easy it is to *distinguish one letter from another*.
-Some features a legible typeface has can be *individual character shapes*, a *large counter space*, a *large x-height*, or *Serifs*, as they provide extra information in comparison with Sans Serifs.
+**Legibility** measures *the ability to decipher something*.
+In typography, legibility measures how easy it is to *distinguish* one letter from another.
+Some features a legible typeface has can be individual character shapes, a large counter space, a large x-height, or Serifs, as they provide *extra information* in comparison with Sans Serifs.

-**Readability** measures how much areader wants to read the text, in other words, it's *how appealing the text is for the reader*.
-We can enhance it by creating places where the eye can *focus or even rest*.
-These appealing features are often called **Entry Points**, places where the reader can choose to enter the text and start reading, like *white space* between text blocks, *noticeable headings* on Caps or Bold letters, or *colors* for specific blocks.
+**Readability** measures *how much a reader wants to read the text*, i.e.: it's *how appealing* the text is for the reader.
+We can enhance it with places where the eye can *focus or even rest*.
+These appealing features are often called **Entry Points**, places where the reader can choose to enter the text and start reading, like white space between text blocks, noticeable headings on Caps or Bold letters, or different colors for specific blocks.

 Factors that can affect readability in general: